gwt-plugins/documentation/src/main/markdown/main/eclipse/devmodes/SuperDevMode.md

 # Super Dev Mode
-Super Dev Mode is used to run and debug applications in the modern browsers and mobile devices.
+Super Dev Mode is used to launch a process to compile the application and source maps for modern browsers.
+A server will be needed to launch with this process.
+Such as Dev Mode built in Jetty for the web server.

 ## Reference